 Common factors that can lead to chronic low back pain include:

-Many times, there is no absolutely clear cause of low back pain.
+Many times, there is no clear cause of low back pain.

-What is the best treatment for chronic low back pain?
 According to evidence, what seems to matter is not which one, but how many treatments you use.
 In other words, interventions that address not only the physical aspects of the pain, but also its psychological, social, and occupational influences seem to be the most effective.
-An effective rehabilitation program may encompass:
+An effective rehabilitation program may include:

 Alternative therapies use non-conventional methods to manage or relieve back pain.
 More often than not, alternative therapies are used in combination with standard medical treatment.

-Below are among the most commonly used alternative therapies to treat chronic low back pain:
+Here are some commonly used alternative therapies to treat chronic low back pain:

 There is some evidence that, at least in the short-term, each of these therapies may be effective at alleviating discomfort, improving function, and/or enhancing a sense of well-being.
 However, it is unclear if any one of these therapies is superior to the others or to physical therapy, the standard conventional treatment.
 Furthermore, it is unclear that any of these approaches provides more than short-term benefit.